A vegan version of the traditional Italian Christmas Cake!

 Freshly baked in a pot

 Traditionally, the Panettone is baked in a paper sleeve which makes it look like a dome.
 As most of us don’t have a paper sleeve at home, there is an easy trick that works just as well.
-You need to find a matching pot that you can put in the oven at about 180 °C. I used a pot made of stainless steel with 15-16 cm diameter and which is about cm 12 high.
+You need to find a matching pot that you can put in the oven at about 180 °C. I used a pot made of stainless steel with 15-16 cm diameter, which is about cm 12 high.

 Do you need another vegan Christmas or Winter dessert?
 How about a soft and tasty gingerbread bundt cake?
 Check out this easy and vegan dessert!